ryenski/Bitcoin-Peer-to-Peer-Lending-Platform/README.md

 # Bitcoin Peer-to-Peer Lending Platform

-A trustless Bitcoin lending platform that allows peers to lend money directly to one another with agreed-upon terms.
+A trustless Bitcoin lending platform that allows peers to lend money directly to one another with agreed-upon terms without involving a third party.

 Users create a special purpose pseudonymous wallet used to loan funds and pay back loans.
-Each wallet is associated with its lending history, allowing potential lenders to evaluate the risk before making each loan.
+Each wallet is associated with its lending history, allowing potential lenders to evaluate the wallet’s risk before making each loan.
 Borrowers are incentivized to maintain a positive lending history in order to attract lenders and qualify for lower rates.

-The intent of this system is to provide access to capital to anyone in the world using the unstoppable currency of Bitcoin.
+The intent of this platform is to provide access to capital to everyone in the world using the unstoppable currency of Bitcoin.
 Many people in the world do not have access to capital at all: the unbanked, individuals and small businesses in developing nations or underserved areas, and people who wish to opt out of the fiat economy.
+This platform provides a way for two parties anywhere in the world to enter into a lending agreement, and it provides a safe framework for risk evaluation and loan repayment.

 ## Lending Transactions